 Adams National Historic Neighborhood Association

-An association comprised of over 200 members dedicated to preserving and protecting the city's neighborhoods.
+An association composed of more than 200 members dedicated to preserving and protecting the city's neighborhoods.
 New members welcome.
-To contact the ANHNA, e-mail ANHNAforQuincy@yahoo.com .
+To contact the ANHNA, email ANHNAforQuincy@yahoo.com .

 Adams Shore Community Association

 A non-profit organization that coordinates various neighborhood events, including an annual Family Oktoberfest, Holiday Tree Lighting, Easter Egg Hunt and Fourth of July Cookout.

 Squantum Community Association

 Check out the Squantum Scoop website for local news and events.